jmoro0408/jmoro0408/README.md

 ### Hi there 👋

-My name is James, I'm a Machine Learning Engineer at QuantSpark.
+My name is James, I'm a Data Scientist at Schroders Capital.

 When I'm not programming I like to ski, surf, and hike.